liferay/liferay-docs/discover/deployment/articles-dxp/03-maintaining-liferay/01-patching-liferay/01-patching-tool-configuration/02-configuration-advanced.markdown

 +$$$

-**Note:** In order to patch the Liferay Digital Enterprise Source Code, please upgrade to Patching Tool 2.0.4+.
+**Note:** In order to patch the Liferay Digital Enterprise source code, please upgrade to Patching Tool 2.0.4+.

 $$$